 9.2 Independent Contractors.
 Nothing contained herein will be construed or implied to create an agency, partnership or employer and employee relationship between the Parties.

 9.3 Amendments; Modifications.
 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
-If a revision is material, we will try to provide at least 30 days’ notice prior to any new terms taking effect.
+If a revision is material, we will try to provide at least 30 days’ notice prior to any new terms taking effect, notifying Customers via Email of such updates.
 What constitutes a material change will be determined at our sole discretion.
 By continuing to access or use our Service after those revisions become effective, you agree to be bound by the revised terms.
 If you do not agree to the new terms, please stop using the Service.

 9.4 Assignment; Delegation.
 Customer shall not assign any of its rights or delegate any of its duties under this Agreement without the express, prior written consent of SeaLogs.
 Absent such consent, any attempted assignment or delegation will be null and void.
 SeaLogs may assign its rights or delegate its duties under this Agreement to any Affiliate.